Willie Mae Garrett -- Elloree

-ELLOREE -- Ms. Willie Mae Garrett, 71, of 339 Racetrack Road, Elloree, passed away at the
+ELLOREE -- Graveside services for Ms. Willie Mae Garrett, 71, of 339 Racetrack Road, Elloree, will be held at 11 a.m.
+Monday, August 3rd, at St. Paul AME Church 1787 Old Number Six Hwy, Creston.

+Drive-thru viewing is scheduled from 4 to 7 p.m.
+Sunday, August 2nd, at Williams Funeral Home of Elloree.

+Online condolences can be sent to the family via info@williamsfuneralhomeofelloree.com.
+Friends may call the funeral home.

 To plant a tree in memory of Willie Garrett as a living tribute, please visit Tribute Store.